 Creating a maternity leave plan is a must for any expecting working mom.
-Grab your checklist before going on maternity leave, including questions to ask your employer and a solid plan of action.
+Learn what you should do before going on maternity leave.

 And that’s just with my duties at work.

 As a first-time mom, I had no idea what to expect during maternity leave.
 What would I do during those few months with the baby?
 Would I be able to manage with reduced pay?
 And when do I even stop working before going on maternity leave?

 A few years later when I was expecting twins, I also wondered what to do with my then-toddler.
 Do I put him in preschool?
 Arrange for childcare?
 Keep him home with me and the twins?

 It’s hard to wrap your head around going on maternity leave, from figuring out state laws to company rules and all the details in between.
 Then you have your own personal agenda of how to cope with caring for the baby and making the best use of your time.

 Below, I’ll address the questions I wondered about maternity leave (which you might be asking, too) to help you feel prepared for your newborn.